Before you make any big decisions, consider your current retirement finances and how they align with your long-term goals.

 Review and update your retirement plan

 Are you on track for the lifestyle you want in retirement?
 Some tips to consider:

 - Create a vision.
 The sooner you bring your retirement into focus, the greater your chances may be for realizing the retirement you want.

-- Check your accounts.
-Check to see if you have enough savings to retire when you want to, or whether you may want to save more.
-Use our Retirement Quick View Calculator.
+- Check your saving status.
+Use our Retirement Quick View Calculator to see if you have enough savings to retire when you want to, or if you may need to save more.

 - Review your asset allocation.
 Ensure your investment and asset allocation strategy is aligned with your goals.